 - It is fast and starts as soon as everyone is available

 - Its focus is to find a solution to the dispute which is agreeable to all parties and which will work.

 The aim of the process is to allow each person involved in the dispute the opportunity to be heard and to work with the other party to reach a solution.
 It is a flexible process which may involve joint meetings or meetings with the mediator alone, depending on the particular situation.

 It is best if both parties apply jointly for workplace mediation.
 Mediation is most effective where both parties agree to participate.
-If one party does not agree the Mediation Service will work to get both parties to attend but as it is a voluntary process, participation can not be enforced.
+If one party does not agree to participate you can still apply for workplace mediation and the Mediation Service will try to get both parties to participate.
+As mediation is a voluntary process, participation cannot be enforced.